Jagiellonian dynasty

 The personal union between the Kingdom of Poland and the Grand Duchy of Lithuania (converted in 1569 with the Treaty of Lublin into the Polish–Lithuanian Commonwealth) is the reason for the common appellation "Poland–Lithuania" in discussions about the area from the Late Middle Ages onward.
-One Jagiellon, Władysław III of Poland, briefly ruled both Poland and Hungary (1440–1444), and two others ruled both Bohemia and Hungary (1490–1526) and then continued in the distaff line as a branch of the House of Habsburg.
+One Jagiellon, Ladislaus III of Poland, briefly ruled both Poland and Hungary (1440–1444), and two others ruled both Bohemia and Hungary (1490–1526) and then continued in the distaff line as a branch of the House of Habsburg.

 The Polish "Golden Age", the period of the reigns of Sigismund I and Sigismund II, the last two Jagiellonian kings, or more generally the 16th century, is most often identified with the rise of the culture of Polish Renaissance.
-The cultural flowering had its material base in the prosperity of the elites, both the landed nobility and urban patriciate at such centers as Kraków and Gdańsk.
+The cultural blossoming had its material base in the prosperity of the elites, both the landed nobility and urban patriciate at such centers as Kraków and Gdańsk.

 Name

 The name comes from Jogaila (Jagiełło), the first Grand Duke of Lithuania to become King of Poland.
 In Polish, the dynasty is known as Jagiellonowie and the patronymic form: Jagiellończyk; in Lithuanian it is called Jogailaičiai, in Belarusian Яґайлавічы (Jagajłavičy), in Hungarian Jagelló, and in Czech Jagellonci, as well as Jagello or Jagellon in Latin.
-Etymologically, the name Jogaila means "strong rider," from the Lithuanian words joti (to ride) and gailus (strong, powerful).
+Etymologically, the name Jogaila means "strong rider", from the Lithuanian words joti (to ride) and gailus (strong, powerful).

 Pre-dynasty background

 The rule of Piasts, the earlier Polish ruling house (c.
 962–1370) had ended with the death of King Casimir III the Great.
 Gediminids, the immediate predecessors of the first Jagiellonian, were rulers of medieval Lithuania with the title of Grand Duke.
 Their realm, the Grand Duchy of Lithuania, was chiefly inhabited by Lithuanians and Ruthenians.

 Jogaila, the eponymous first ruler of the Jagiellonian dynasty, started as the Grand Duke of Lithuania.
-As a result of the Union of Krewo he then converted to Christianity and married the 11-year-old Queen Jadwiga of Poland (daughter of King Louis I of Hungary from the Angevins Dynasty).
-Thereby he became jure uxoris King of Poland as her co-ruler and founded the dynasty.
-Angevin rulers were the second and Jagiellonian third dynasty of Polish Kings.
+As a result of the Union of Krewo he then converted to Christianity and married the 12-year-old Queen Hedwig of Poland (daughter of King Louis I of Hungary from the Angevins Dynasty).
+Thereby he became King of Poland as her co-ruler.
+Hedwig died in 1399, and as her and Jogaila's daughter, Princess Elizabeth, died as infant, Jogaila lost inheritance rights to Polish crown for his future descendants, but he remained the King of Poland as elected ruler.
+He eventually went to have 4 more children and started a Jagiellonian dynasty, whose members continued to be elected as monarchs of Poland.